llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 note: Register size must be > 0, not -8.
 ```

-While learning new code it is helpful to add your own asserts to validate your
+While learning new code it is helpful to add your own assertions to check your
 assumptions.
-In addition, adding asserts to code written to be used by other
+In addition, adding assertions to code written to be used by other
 people is a good way to stop them using it incorrectly.
 Unlike documentation,
 you cannot miss an assertion error.